oqyh/cs2-Vote-GoldKingZ/README.md

   //Vote Percentage To Pass The Vote 60 means 60% || 50 means 50% Half
   "VoteGag_Percentage": 60,

-  //If Vote Reach Half Depend Percentage On VoteGag_Percentage Do You Want Annoce Player To Vote shortcut Depend [VoteGag_CommandsOnHalfVoteAccept] And [VoteGag_CommandsOnHalfVoteRefuse] To Gag Player Announced
+  //If Vote Reach Half Depend Percentage On VoteGag_Percentage Do You Want Annoce Players To Vote shortcut Depend [VoteGag_CommandsOnHalfVoteAccept] And [VoteGag_CommandsOnHalfVoteRefuse] To Gag Player Announced
   "VoteGag_CenterMessageAnnouncementOnHalfVotes": false,

   //If VoteGag_CenterMessageAnnouncementOnHalfVotes Enabled How Many In Secs To Show Message